dbkinghorn/nodepyenv/README.md

 # nodepyenv

-`nodepyenv` (no dep py env) is a small Python package that creates an isolated, no-dependency conda virtual environment using `micromamba`.
-It uses only standard Python libraries and can be easily used with `PyInstaller` to create a standalone executable with zero dependencies.
+`nodepyenv` (no dep py env) is a small Python package that creates an isolated, no-dependency conda virtual environment using `micromamba`. **It uses only standard Python libraries and can be easily used with `PyInstaller` to create standalone installer/runner executables with zero dependencies.**

 ## What `nodepyenv` does